-- The lid features a brass knob on the matte black pots and nickel plated on the colored pots.
+- The cover has a brass knob on the matte black pots and nickel-plated on the colored braisers.
 These knobs can accommodate very high temperatures, so make sure to keep a tea towel or oven mitt close by.

 Just like the cast iron products, Staub ceramics also undergo the same quality tests and standards.
 The ceramic range delivers the same quality at a much lower price than cast iron.
-You can see my baking dishes in the photos I think they’re great they have a bit of weight to them.
-They’re available on Amazon if your’e interested.
-I have the blue and green dishes but I love the rustic ones.
-Some features of Staub ceramics are;
+You can see my baking dishes (affiliate link) in the photos.
+They are quality ceramics with a bit of weight to them.
+I have the blue and green baking dishes, but I love the rustic ones too.
+Some features of Staub ceramics include.

-- Staub ceramic are nonporous and don’t absorb any food odors.
+- Staub ceramic are nonporous and do not absorb any food odors.

-- Scratch resistant – the ceramic range seem to be really scratch resistant from my experience.
+- Scratch-resistant – the ceramic range seems to be really scratch-resistant from my experience.

-- Finger mark resistant – despite having a very shiny gloss Staub’s ceramic range seem to hide any greasy finger print marks.
+- Fingermark resistant – despite having a shiny gloss, the Staub ceramic range seems to hide any greasy fingerprint marks.

-- Features that meet your everyday needs: easy storage, stackable, ergonomic handles so you can easily move you cookware from one place to another.
+- Features that meet your everyday needs: easy storage, stackable, ergonomic handles so you can move your cookware from one place to another with ease.

-- Versatility, Staub ceramics can go from the freezer and straight in the oven with the need to defrost.
+- Versatility, Staub ceramics can go from the freezer and straight in the oven without the need to defrost.

-- A wide selection of colours, therefore you can matches your Staub cast iron cookware.
+- With a wide selection of colors, therefore you can match your Staub cast iron cookware.